Ruth Laredo: Concerts

 Ruth Laredo appeared on stage as a little girl in the Music Club of Metropolitan Detroit.
 When she was 11, she gave both her first recital in the Detroit Institute of Arts (among the pieces the first movement of Beethoven's Piano Concerto No. 2, where her teacher Edward Bredshall played the orchestral part), and, under Karl Krueger, her first concert with the Detroit Symphony Orchestra, with whom she played the second and third movements of the concerto.

-She spent much of the first decade of her career as accompanist to her husband Jaime Laredo.
+Laredo spent much of the first decade of her career as accompanist to her husband Jaime Laredo.
 At the same time she tried to establish herself as a soloist and in 1962 she made her orchestral debut in Carnegie Hall with the American Symphony Orchestra conducted by Leopold Stokowski.
 Unfortunately the debut attracted little attention, and it was some time before she became recognized as a solo performer.

-She was a founding member of the Music from Marlboro Concerts and in 1965 participated in their first tour, which included a visit to Israel where she played Johann Sebastian Bach's Concerto for three pianos in D minor with Rudolf and Peter Serkin.
+Laredo was a founding member of the Music from Marlboro Concerts and in 1965 participated in their first tour, which included a visit to Israel where she played Johann Sebastian Bach's Concerto for three pianos in D minor with Rudolf and Peter Serkin.
 She appeared in the very first Music from Marlboro Concert, “Isaac Stern and Friends”, in Carnegie Hall in New York City.

-Her solo career had a major boost in 1974, when she gave her debut in Avery Fisher Hall at New York's Lincoln Center.
+In 1974, Laredo's solo career had a major boost, when she gave her debut in Avery Fisher Hall at New York's Lincoln Center.
 Her performance of Maurice Ravel's Piano Concerto in G major with the New York Philharmonic, conducted by Pierre Boulez, was met with enthusiastic critical acclaim.
 In 1976 Young Concert Artists presented her solo recital debut in Alice Tully Hall at Lincoln Center with pieces of Beethoven, Scriabin, Rachmaninoff and Ravel, whose “La Valse” would become her signature piece.
 Her encore in this concert was Gershwin's Second Piano Prelude.
 In 1981 she made her solo recital debut in Carnegie Hall with a program entitled “Homage to Rachmaninoff”, which included works by Chopin, Beethoven and Scriabin.